mohammadbaghban/SE_GooglePlay_data_visualisation/README.md

    * DRF(Django Rest Framework)

 ## Who is it for? ##
-  * Application developers who want to know more about Googleplay dataset
+  * Application developers who want to know more about Google Play dataset
   * analysts

 ## API ##